 Moving Average Convergence Divergence (MACD)

 MACD stands for Moving Average Convergence/Divercence and is a tool used by traders to see the trend of a price.
 The instrument consists of three parts.
-A 26 day exponential moving average (EMA), which is subtracted from a 12 day EMA.
+A twenty-six day exponential moving average (EMA), which is subtracted from a twelve day EMA.
 This calculation makes the MACD line.
-The third part is a 9 day EMA of the MACD line.
+The third part is a nine day EMA of the MACD line.
 This last line is called the signal line.
 A commonly used strategy is, that as soon as the signal line breaks through the MACD line from below, a buy order is placed.
-As soon as the signal line breaks the MACD line from top to bottom, a short order is placed.
+As soon as the signal line breaks, the MACD line from top to bottom, a short order is placed.

 Bollinger Bands consists of a Simple Moving Average (SMA) with two standard deviations.
 One standard deviation sits above the SMA and the other standard deviation is below the SMA.
 Bollinger Bands is a widely used indicator by both professional investors and beginners.
 Bollinger Bands can be used for both a trend and a range trading strategy.